 Cast: Tim Thomerson, Helen Hunt, Michael Stefani, Art LaFleur

-Trancers is one of those movies a large quantity of people are aware of but few have actually seen.
-This boils down to a movie that is a notorious, low budget, Terminator cash-in and on the other hand it has a loyal cult following.
+Trancers falls into the category of people being aware of, but few have actually seen.
+Of those that have seen it, opinions boil down to a schlocky low budget, Terminator cash-in or on the other hand it has a cult classic.

-Sharing much in common with Zone Troopers, Trancers actually contains a fairly beefy plot, shows some depth when it comes to character development and a rather hip approach (for its time.)
+Sharing much in common with Zone Troopers, Trancers actually contains a fairly beefy plot.
+The film also shows some depth when it comes to character development and a rather hip approach (for its time.)

 Tim Thomerson serves up another impossibly tough hero.
-Combining James Cagney’s style with Clint Eastwood’s cool, Jack Deth is a very agreeable hero.
-The pre-stardom Helen Hunt gives the typically screamy dame of a sidekick more layers than what the writing might have required.
+Combining James Cagne's style with Clint Eastwood's cool, Jack Deth is a very agreeable hero.
+The pre-stardom Helen Hunt gives the typically screamy dame of a sidekick displaying more layers than what the writing might have required.

 A mostly successful opening to the franchise and a film worth watching as time has been very kind to it.

 Outcome: Impressive and deceptive sci-fi with more to offer than you would expect.

 Trancers: City of Lost Angels